nstene/SleepSEEG/doc/feature_extraction.rst

     In this example the complex values of Hilbert transformation does not show any dominant phase and no phase coupling could not be seen.
 As a ressult the mean value is relativly low.
+    The sensitivity of the MVL to amplitude outliers is also visible as one of the caveats of the MVL.

 - Modulation index